 ‘So much darkness, so much desperation’: Talking with the directors of ‘Detropia’ Artists Steve and Dorota Coy, who are major characters in Detropia.

 (Loki Films) Heidi Ewing and Rachel Grady are the directors of "Detropia," a documentary released last year about the city of Detroit and what decades of industrial decline and population flight have done to it.
-Dirty Wars.
-Dirty Wars follows investigative reporter Jeremy Scahill , author of the international bestseller Blackwater , into the heart of America’s covert wars, from Afghanistan to Yemen, Somalia and beyond .
+It's on Netflix; I highly recommend it.
+It is their fourth documentary feature; they also contributed a segment to the "Freakonomics" documentary.

 Part political thriller and part detective story, Dirty Wars is a gripping journey into one of the most important and underreported stories of our time.
 What begins as a report into a U.S. night raid gone terribly wrong in a remote corner of Afghanistan quickly turns into a global investigation of the secretive and powerful Joint Special Operations Command (JSOC).
 As Scahill digs deeper into the activities of JSOC, he is pulled into a world of covert operations unknown to the public and carried out across the globe by men who do not exist on paper and will never appear before Congress.